How to make the change from a small business to an incorporated company?

 Each type of corporation has its advantages and disadvantages.
 When deciding which is best for your business, take a look at what is most important to you, including the importance of name protection within Canada, name accessibility to register the corporation in other Provinces, the interaction of foreign individuals/corporations, the administration requirements each format of incorporation has its merits and limitations.

-Should you have any questions about making these changes to your Master Business Licence or about Incorporating, please feel free to call our office for more information and assistance.
+Should you have any questions about making these changes to your Master Business Licence or about Incorporating, please feel free to contact our office for more information and assistance.

 Office Hours: 9:00am – 5:00pm